What Full Spectrum CBD Means and Why It’s Important

-Lately, it seems impossible to make it through your day without hearing about CBD oil in some capacity, whether it’s from a friend, in the news, or just about anywhere else you turn your head.
-It’s even reached the mainstream in the form of a CBD-themed baby shower hosted by Kim Kardashian.
+Lately, it seems impossible to make it through your day without hearing about CBD oil in some capacity.
+Whether it’s from a friend, in the news, or just about anywhere else you turn your head.
+It’s even reached the mainstream in the form of a themed baby shower hosted by Kim Kardashian.

-We and our customers are no strangers to CBD (cannabidiol) of course, but we do sometimes find ourselves fielding questions about what full-spectrum CBD oil means, and how it differs from other CBD products on the market, particularly CBD isolate.
+We and our customers are no strangers to cannabidiol of course.
+But we do sometimes find ourselves fielding questions about what full-spectrum CBD oil means; and how it differs from other products on the market, particularly CBD isolate.

 In this article, we discuss:

-- What full spectrum CBD means and how to identify full spectrum CBD products
+What full spectrum means and how to identify its products

-- If full spectrum CBD oil is better than CBD isolate
+If full spectrum CBD oil is better than isolate